What Aaine does, and what it does not

 What to report — and how

-Anything that doesn’t fit the standard dispute flow can be reported to the trust team.
+Platform safety and account issues can be reported to the trust team.
 Especially:

 - A profile appears to misrepresent credentials or identity.